 Fonts

-Historically, email clients have not supported web fonts, only the most common web-safe fonts that come with most computers.
-However, the last couple of years a few email clients have started to support special web fonts, and you are now able to use your own font.
-This still does not mean that it will work for all email clients, that is why you always need to choose a fallback font that is supported for all clients.
+Historically, email clients have supported only the most common web-safe fonts that come with most computers.
+In the last few years, some email clients have started to support special web fonts, and allow you to use your own font.
+This, however, does not mean that it will work for all email clients, which is why you should always choose a fallback font that is supported by all email clients.

 The standard web-safe fonts that are supported in 99 % of the email clients: